 to a new AP.
 This mechanism allows time-consuming operations to be removed from the time-critical

 reassociation process within a mobility domain.
+When the FILS authentication is used during a handover across mobility domains, the overhead incurred during the FT initial mobility domain association in an RSN is further reduced.

 Frame formats